mmxvll/documented-progress/weekly-reports/12-week-2025-02-26/report.md

 Feb 27:

 - read Einstein by Isaacson
+- a chapter of _The Art of Statistics by Spiegelhalter_

+Feb 28:

+- Einstein by Isaacson
-- read _The Art of Statistics by Spiegelhalter_
+- some  _The Art of Statistics by Spiegelhalter_
+- start _Think Stats by Allen Downey 2nd Edition_
+    - clone the repository